cazgp/markov_500/poems/whigs_of_maine.rst

 Sources
 --------
-- Essays of Ralph Waldo Emerson
+- *Essays* by Ralph Waldo Emerson
-- Talks of Jiddhu Krishnamurti
+- Talks by Jiddhu Krishnamurti